Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Methodology

 \subsection{Align-CR Network}

-The proposed network, called Align-CR, adopts a two-stream architecture to compensate for the missing information in cloudy regions using ancillary SAR image, as shown in Fig.~\ref{fig:framework}.
-Since the SAR image has a lower resolution, an upsampling operator is firstly employed to map it to the same resolution as the optical image.
-Then, the cloudy optical image and the upsampled SAR image are passed through their respective feature extraction blocks to extract modality-specific features $F_{opt}^{0}$ and $F_{sar}^{0}$.
-After that, $F_{opt}^{0}$ and $F_{sar}^{0}$ are fed into $D$ AlignFuse blocks to obtain knowledgeable features with comprehensive information.
+The proposed network, called Align-CR, adopts a two-stream architecture to compensate for the missing information in cloudy regions using ancillary SAR image, as shown in Fig.~\ref{fig:framework}. {\revise Rather than directly generating the entire cloud-free image from scratch, Align-CR focuses on learning the residual information, i.e., the missing or distorted features caused by the presence of clouds.
+This is accomplished by incorporating a long additive skip connection for the original cloudy image before the final output, and empirical studies have shown that this approach improves the network's convergence and enhances the quality of the final reconstructed image~\citep{lim2017enhanced, zhang2020residual, yang2022deep}.} Since the SAR image has a lower resolution, an upsampling operator is first employed to map it to the same resolution as the optical image{\revise, facilitating the generation of feature maps with consistent resolutions for subsequent processing.
+It is worth noting that even though both images are brought to the same resolution, non-strict alignment issues mentioned earlier, continue to persist.
+Subsequently}, the cloudy optical image and the upsampled SAR image are passed through their respective feature extraction blocks to extract modality-specific features $F_{opt}^{0}$ and $F_{sar}^{0}$.
+After that, $F_{opt}^{0}$ and $F_{sar}^{0}$ are fed into $D$ AlignFuse blocks to obtain knowledgeable features with {\revise a holistic understanding of the scene}.
 The AlignFuse block performs alignment and fusion sequentially in the feature space.